phetsims/qa/documentation/qa-book.md

     different parts of sim pages etc
   * Make sure that any information attainable by sight is attainable by screen reader

+##### Tier 1 Interactive Description

+Tier 1 Interactive Description emphasizes the most essential accessibility features required for screen reader users, with fewer dynamic updates than full accessibility support.

+##### Tier 1 Interactive Description includes:
+- Accessible names for all interactive objects
+- Accessible help text for key interactive items
+- Accurate role descriptions for custom or unique interactive elements
+- Screen summaries for each screen (overview, current details, hints)
+- Descriptions of important visual (non-interactive) content
+- Simple alerts (responses) for key events (e.g., slider value changes, object added/removed)

+##### How to Test Tier 1 Interactive Description:
+Test using a screen reader and the a11y view.

+1) Accessible Names: Verify every interactive component has a name.
+2) Accessible Help Text: Check that help text is provided where needed and accurately guides users.
+Not all components require help text.
+3) Role Descriptions: Confirm each interactive object has a role (e.g., “button”, “slider”, “checkbox”).
+For custom controls, roles may be announced as “movable” or similar.
+4) Screen Summary: Review that the screen summary gives an accurate overview of the current screen, including details and hints.
+If the screen state changes, ensure the summary reflects the update.
+5) Visual Content Descriptions: Ensure important non-interactive graphics or diagrams include accurate descriptions.
+6) Alerts: When important events or state changes occur, make sure the screen reader announces a clear, relevant notification.

+After using the a11y view, always test with a real screen reader to confirm the content is accessible and accurate.

+Limitations:
+- Do not test on iOS VoiceOver; it is not supported for Tier 1.
+- Expect fewer dynamic updates or descriptions for continuous changes or fine details.

 #### Voicing

 ##### *What is "Voicing"?*